abishek-p-24901317/M3/README.md

 1. Start the program.
 2. Read a variable.
 3. Read the array values n number of times.
-4. If the array value can be divided by 2 then increment count by 1.
+4. If the element is greater than 0
 5. Display result.
 6. Stop the program.